AndyWangSFU/DiningPal-1/README.md

 - [Zihan Wang](https://www.linkedin.com/in/andywangsfu/) 301329429,
 - [Chen Zhao](https://www.linkedin.com/in/chen-zhao-13460217a/) 301308092

+## Software Design Process

+Briefly, we used Agile Development Process in a period of two month.
+1.
+2.
+3.

 ## My Contribution:
 Basically I was responsible for three tasks:
 1. Build the chatroom using socket.io service and MongoDB.